BenjaminJohn/KeyBox/README.md

  - Reminds you to renew the secret when a valid until or reminder date is set

 ## Requirements
-- none, exepts a Dataverse
+- None, excepts of a Dataverse

 ## Security
  - As the data is stored in Dataverse, it is as safe as Dataverse itself